-After six (6) months of continuous service, permanent full-time employees will be entitled to paid sick leave benefits.
+After six (6) months of continuous service, permanent employees will be entitled to paid sick leave benefits.
+After six months staff will be given access to the accumulation of sick time (9 days).
 Leave may be utilized as the employee sees fit; whether for illness, appointments (personal or family members), mental health days, not exceeding the number of hours accrued.

-- a.
-Employees under this policy shall earn sick leave credits at the rate of 1.5 working days per month, cumulative to a maximum credit of 18 working days (136.80 hours). - b.
+- Full time employees under this policy shall earn sick leave credits at the rate of 1.5 working days per month, cumulative to a maximum credit of 18 working days (136.80 hours). - a.
 Sick leave benefits shall not accumulate during; - i.
 Periods of leaves of absence. - ii.
 Periods of illness or injury for which the employee would normally be entitled to payment via Short-term Disability, Long-term Disability or Workers' Compensation Benefits (WCB). - iii.
-Periods when the employee is in receipt of income provided by Government of Canada benefit payments. - c.
+Periods when the employee is in receipt of income provided by Government of Canada benefit payments.

+- b.
 Unused sick leave benefits; - i.
 Will carry forward to the following year.
 Maximum credit of 18 working days (136.80 hours) per year applies.